 Kurt Beers is Director of BEERS London gallery and author of 100 Painters of Tomorrow.
 In 2012, he opened BEERS London in London’s vibrant East Central art district, and the gallery has been acknowledged as one of most exciting young spaces in London, being subsequently listed in Blouin Media’s ‘500 Best Galleries Worldwide’ in 2015 & 2016.
 In 2014, Beers wrote the seminal 100 Painters of Tomorrow, published by Thames & Hudson, which launched a number of young artist’s into the international art world.
-The forthcoming 100 Sculptors of Tomorrow builds upon what is now intended as a series of art publications, and is due for release in autumn 2018.
+The forthcoming 100 Sculptors of Tomorrow builds upon what is now intended as a series of art publications, and is due for release in summer 2019.

 Beers has a background in Canadian politics, working for several Members of Parliament as well as former Canadian Prime Minister Joe Clark between 2000-2002.
 Following this, Beers joined the Royal Canada Mounted Police (RCMP) and worked as a Police Constable in North Vancouver, Canada.
 Beers holds a BA in Political Science with a Minor in History from Carleton University (Ottawa, Canada).
 Following this, he completed a Masters Degree in Communications at City University, (London, UK), before pursuing his lifelong dream of working within the art world.